 Playground status for other nearby cities:

-- City of Bellevue playgrounds remain closed.
+- UPDATE City of Bellevue playgrounds are now open.

 - King County Parks' playgrounds are open.